idrori/mathQ/code/README.md

-How to use this code(make sure to have an OpenAI API key):
+To run this code make sure you have an OpenAI API key:

 1. In your terminal, run: **python3 embedding.py**